CoreyStuart/Node-README-Creation/README.md

   =========================================================================================
   # Test choice: npm test
   =========================================================================================
-  # User's update about using repo: da[ovkn
+  # User's update about using repo: Just do not mess it up and don't use my repo while we're at it.
   =========================================================================================
-  # What does the user need to know about contributing to the repo: dpsv
+  # What does the user need to know about contributing to the repo: I don't need you.